LeChienCour/DevOpsLab/AWSDevOpsLabs/01-cicd/codepipeline/lab-guide.md

 Your AWS user/role needs the following permissions:
 - CloudFormation: Full access for stack management
 - CodePipeline: Full access for pipeline creation
-- CodeCommit: Full access for repository management
 - CodeBuild: Full access for build projects
-- S3: Full access for artifact and deployment buckets
+- S3: Full access for source, artifact and deployment buckets
 - IAM: Permission to create roles and policies
-- CloudWatch Events: Permission to create rules

 ## Architecture Overview